-Underlying organized medicine's opposition to APNs' FPA is their concern about economic competition.
-That concern has been shown to be unfounded.
+Underlying the opposition of organized medicine to APNs' FPA is their concern about economic competition, but that concern has been shown to be unfounded.
 Salaries of physicians and surgeons have risen to the same extent in states with full APN scope of practice laws as in those with more restrictive laws.
-The Federal Trade Commission issued a report in 2014, calling for the elimination of APN scope of practice barriers which the Commission views as anti-competitive, reducing access to care, particularly among the underserved, increasing costs, and limiting innovative healthcare delivery.^{cx}
+The Federal Trade Commission issued a report in 2014, calling for elimination of APN scope of practice barriers which the Commission views as anticompetitive, reducing access to care, particularly among the underserved, increasing costs, and limiting innovative health care delivery.
+The property of the control o